rocket-pool/old.docs.rocketpool.net/src/guides/node/platform.md

 - No monthly fees, other than utilities
 - Complete control over your own machine and its data (including your wallet's key)
 - Access to perform maintenance and upgrades whenever you want
-- Contributes to eth1's, eth2's, and Rocket Pool's decentralization (and thus, their security)
+- Contributes to Execution (ETH1's) and Consensus (ETH2)'s, and Rocket Pool's decentralization (and thus, their security)

 Disadvantages: